Shadman-01/github-demo/README.md

 # GitHub Demo Repo
-This is a Demo of how to use and work with GitHub
+This is a Demo of how to use and work with Git

+This is a new line.